Scale of Points for Greyface Dartmoor Sheep

 There are some useful photographs in the attached document that do show good and bad points of the breed, please click on the link for details

-The following Scale of Points has been drawn up to assist breeders in their endeavours to perfect their Flocks.
+The following Scale of Points has been drawn up to assist breeders in their endeavor to perfect their Flocks.
 The figures in brackets ( ) denotes points scored.

 Medium length with good square mouth, expanded nostrils and nicely spotted or mottled with black or grey; eyes full and bright, head medium size, flat between the ears and well covered with good curly wool